Xchange (TV series): Broadcast

 The first era of the programme came on 24 July 2000 when it was designed as a programme shown on BBC One and BBC Two in the summer and Easter holidays.
 This format was repeated annually until the launch of the CBBC Channel in 2002.
 As a result, 1,040 episodes over two years were initially ordered.
 At that time, it was the BBC's biggest ever single in-house commission.

 On the CBBC Channel, it was a continuous, daily, hour-long format broadcast from 7:30am.
 Although, by the time the programme ended in March 2006, it was being broadcast twice daily in thirty-minute durations.

 The last edition of Xchange was broadcast on 31 March 2006 ending with Vinnie J Ferret's (the "J" initial was also revealed to be "Jebadiah") own version of classic song "My Way" as "Our Way" with a little vocal help from the presenters of the show and Westlea Primary School, particularly Alix Clifford.
 Michael "Abs" Absalom, Ade Adepitan, Ortis Deley, Jez Edwards, Gemma Hunt and puppet "Vinnie" the ferret (Dave Chapman) were the show's last presenters.
-The programme was replaced by Sam and Mark's Level Up.
+The programme was replaced by Sam & Mark's Level Up.